adimehta03/ROS-Basics/README.md

-The idea is that a centralized parameter server keeps track of a collection of values—things like integers, floating point numbers, strings, or other data—each identified by a short string name.<br>
+The idea is that a centralized parameter server keeps track of a collection of values—things like integers, floating point numbers, strings, or other data—each identified by a short string name.

-The parameter is actually a part of the master, so it is started automatically when roscore and roslaunch.<br>
+The parameter is actually a part of the master, so it is started automatically when roscore and roslaunch.

 To get information about the parameters use ->
 ```
 rosparam get /